Apply Constraints

 2. On the resource details page, select the **Constraints** tab.

-1. Use the slider to enable the required setting.
+3. Use the slider to enable the required setting.
 Then, select edit to enter the value.
-When done, select to save your changes.
+When done, select <img src="/files/rCLMDoTPyjmNC43pHWEt" alt="pencil" data-size="line"> to save your changes.

 If a resource doesn't have a specific constraint set, it inherits the policies from its Pool.
 However, the resource owner or manager can override an existing Pool constraint policy for an individual resource by issuing a custom constraint for any given asset.